Generally, real systems are nonlinear. To design an MPC controller for a nonlinear system, you must model the plant in Simulink®.

 This example shows how to linearize a Simulink model using the Linear Analysis Tool, provided by the Simulink Control Design product.

-For this example, the CSTR model,
+This example uses the CSTR model,

 Open Simulink Model